In the era of fast-developing technology, deep-fake Political Campaign Ads have become a weapon of choice for political strategists and campaigners.

 How are Political Campaigns using deepfake technology to personalize ads?

-Recently, political campaigns have started leveraging cutting-edge deepfake technology to personalize their ads and target specific audiences more efficiently.
+Recently, political campaigns have started leveraging cutting-edge deepfake technology to personalize their ads and more efficiently target specific audiences.

-Deepfakes are created using artificial intelligence that can manipulate videos and audio to appear authentic and believable, even though they are entirely fabricated.
+Even though they are entirely fabricated, deepfakes are created using artificial intelligence that can manipulate videos and audio to appear authentic and believable.

-For instance, political campaigns can create deepfake videos where candidates express their views on issues that matter most to specific demographics, like older adults, teenagers, or people from different political affiliations.
+For instance, political campaigns can create deepfake videos in which candidates express their views on issues that matter most to specific demographics, such as older adults, teenagers, or people from different political affiliations.

 This approach helps candidates resonate more with their audience personally, thus increasing the likelihood of garnering their support.